 In addition to J.D.
 Power scores, our editorial team also analyzes the NAIC complaint index.
 This database tracks how many complaints an insurance company receives and issues each carrier a complaint index score.
 The baseline complaint index score is 1.0.
 A score higher than 1.0 indicates that a company has received more complaints than average for a company of its size and vice versa.

-According to the NAIC, National General receives more than five and a half times more customer complaints than average regarding its private passenger insurance line.
-With this said, drivers with customer service at top-of-mind may want to talk with friends or family insured with National General to get a true feel for the policyholder experience.
+According to the NAIC, National General receives four and a half times more customer complaints than average regarding its private passenger insurance line.
+That said, drivers who prioritize customer service may want to talk with friends or family insured with National General to get a true feel for the policyholder experience.

-National General fared a little better on home insurance, but its scores are still not great.
-In 2022, National General’s NAIC complaint index entered above-average territory, meaning it received more complaints than expected for a company its size.
-Like with its auto insurance policies, it can be helpful to speak with an active home policyholder to see if they have a different opinion of National General home insurance.
+National General fared a little better on home insurance, but its scores are still not optimal.
+In 2022, National General’s NAIC Complaint Index entered above-average territory, meaning it received more complaints than expected for a company its size.
+Again, it can be helpful to speak with an active home policyholder to see if they have a different opinion of National General home insurance.

 Other National General tools and benefits